 Crossing from a hot climate to a cold region, a migrant should expect to spend a considerable sum of money on the appropriate clothing.
 An individual born into the cold environment would probably never know the extent of this expenditure because he would have acquired the right attire gradually over time.

-However the migrant from a region with average yearly temperature of 28 degrees Celsius will find a mild autumn temperature unbearable thus would need to acquire quality warm clothing within a short period.
+However, the migrant from a region with an average yearly temperature of 28 degrees Celsius will find a mild autumn temperature unbearable thus would need to acquire quality warm clothing within a short period.

 Asides the face cap that serves to shield one’s eyes from the direct rays of the sun, hats and similar items have always been seen as mere accessories in the tropics.
 It is fascinating how a fleece scarf, wool cap combined with other pieces of clothing goes a long way in protecting an individual from the harsh effect of the elements in a cold climate.